Correntin/RecyclerViewExample/README.md

 # RecyclerViewExample
-Basic Android that uses RecyclerView and CardView
+Basic Android App that uses RecyclerView and CardView